-As a result of this selection process, the primary student learning outcome for this QEP is: to improve students' ability to write in standard academic English.
+As a result of this selection process, the student learning outcome for this QEP is: to improve students' ability to write in standard academic English.

-The student population that will be impacted by this plan consists of University of West Georgia students completing core courses at UWG.
+The student population that will be impacted by this plan consists of University of West Georgia students enrolled in UWG core courses, defined as core areas A-E.